-18 Forms of interim relief
+Forms of interim reliefWhat are the forms of emergency or interim relief?

-What are the forms of emergency or interim relief?
+The following three forms of interim relief are available at Japanese national courts:

-The following three forms of interim relief are available at Japanese national courts. (i) For monetary claims, potential plaintiffs may apply for an "order of provisional attachment" to freeze the potential defendant's assets to secure collection of their claims. (ii) For certain categories of non-monetary claims, potential plaintiffs may apply for an order for appropriate measures to preserve their rights with respect to the subject matter in dispute ("provisional disposition with respect to the subject matter in dispute"). (iii) Another type of interim remedy, an "interim remedy of a provisional disposition to determine the provisional legal relationship between the parties" is available to avoid substantial detriment or imminent danger caused by disputed legal relationships.
+• for monetary claims, potential plaintiffs may apply for an "order of provisional attachment" to freeze the potential defendant's assets to secure collection of their claims;

-19 Obtaining relief
+- for certain categories of non-monetary claims, potential plaintiffs may apply for an order for appropriate measures to preserve their rights with respect to the subject matter in dispute ("provisional disposition with respect to the subject matter in dispute"); and - another type of interim remedy, an "interim remedy of a provisional disposition to determine the provisional legal relationship between the parties" is available to avoid substantial detriment or imminent danger caused by disputed legal relationships.

-What must a petitioner show to obtain interim relief?
+19 Obtaining relief What must a petitioner show to obtain interim relief?

-(i) For an "order of provisional attachment" and (ii) a "provisional disposition with respect to the subject matter in dispute", explained in 18, the petitioner must establish a prima facie case of: (a) the existence of the petitioner's substantive rights; and (b) the impossibility or difficulty of successfully enforcing the rights in the future without the provisional attachment or disposition.
+(i) For an "order of provisional attachment" and (ii) a "provisional disposition with respect to the subject matter in dispute", explained in question 18, the petitioner must establish a prima facie case of: (a) the existence of the petitioner's substantive rights; and (b) the impossibility or difficulty of successfully enforcing the rights in the future without the provisional attachment or disposition.
 Judges generally use ex parte proceeding to issue orders of these categories, to avoid the potential defendant's attempts to frustrate enforcement.
 The respondent may commence objection proceedings upon receiving an order for such interim remedies.
 For (iii) an "interim remedy of a provisional disposition to determine the provisional legal relationship between the parties", a petitioner must establish a prima facie case that: (a) there exists a certain legal relationship that the opposing party is disputing; and (b) there is a necessity to avoid substantial detriment or imminent danger to the petitioner.
 Because an interim remedy of this category has a serious impact on the respondent, the court generally conducts the hearing with both parties before issuing an order for this interim remedy.
+For the interim relief provided in (i) through (iii) above, the court generally requests that the petitioner provide a security as a condition of issuing the requested interim relief.